 Category of Capital Improvement for 1st Biennium that Funding is Requested: Check the category that best describes the project in the first biennium in which appropriations are requested.
 Those categories are listed below.

-- o Major Business Project
+- Major Business Project

-- o Policy Initiative
+- Policy Initiative

-- o IT Project New System
+- IT Project New System

-- o IT System Replacement
+- IT System Replacement

 - o Business Issue

 - o IT System Upgrade